Irene Leverton

-Irene H. Leverton (March 3, 1927 – July 23, 2017) was an American pilot and a member of the Mercury 13 project.
+Irene H. Leverton (March 3, 1927 – July 23, 2017) was an American pilot and a member of the Mercury 13 project, a research program that aimed to train women as astronauts.

 Life

-She was a member of the Ninety-Nines.

-In 1961, she was selected for the Women in Space Program.who was selected to be one of the "Mercury 13" project women, passed away July 23, 2017, at the age of 90 in Paulden, Ariz.
-A Chicago native, she was inducted into the Women in Aviation Hall of Fame in 1966 and the Arizona Aviation Hall of Fame in 2004.
-With an aviation career starting in 1944 and ending in 2011, she was a pilot, flight instructor and check pilot.
+Leverton was born in Chicago on March 3, 1927, and began her lengthy career as a pilot in 1944, when she joined the Civil Air Patrol.
+She became a member of the Ninety-Nines: International Organization of Women Pilots in 1948.

-In 1961, Leverton was selected for what is now known as the “Mercury 13” project, a privately funded program that enlisted women to undergo some of the same physical and psychological tests as the “Mercury 7” male astronauts.
+In 1961, Leverton was selected for what is now known as the Mercury 13 project, a privately funded program that enlisted women to undergo some of the same physical and psychological tests as the male astronauts of Mercury 7.
 Although it was never an official NASA program, members of the First Lady Astronaut Trainees (also known as FLATs) secretly trained to become astronauts for America's first human spaceflight program in the early 1960s.

-In the 1980s, Leverton moved to Phoenix and then to Prescott, where she started her business, Aviation Resource Management in 1985.
-She was a certificated Federal Aviation Administration Airline Transport Pilot and worked with the Civil Air Patrol squadron in Prescott as a check-ride pilot.
+Leverton graduated from San Jose State College with an Associate of Arts degree in 1976, later receiving her flight training from Embry–Riddle Aeronautical University.
+In the 1980s, she relocated to Phoenix before settling in Prescott, where she founded her business, Aviation Resource Management, in 1985.
+A certificated Federal Aviation Administration Airline Transport Pilot, she also served as a check-ride pilot with the Civil Air Patrol squadron in Prescott.

-She graduated from San Jose State College with an AA in 1976 later receiving her flight training from Embry–Riddle Aeronautical University.
+Leverton was recognized for her contributions to aviation with inductions into the Women in Aviation International Pioneer Hall of Fame in 1966 and the Arizona Aviation Hall of Fame in 2004.
+She died in 2017 at age 90 in Paulden, Arizona.